Dates: March 30 – April 9, 2017

 JOEL ABBOTT (Sound and Projection Designer-remount) WAM Theatre: Debut.
 Elsewhere: Joel is a classical flautist, rock guitarist, jazz pianist, dixieland banjo-ist, and synthesizer knob twiddler.
 Recent sound designs include My Fair Lady (Bay St. Theatre), Baskerville (St. Michael’s Playhouse), Serial Blackface (Actor’s Express), Title of Show, Unnecessary Farce, A Chorus Line, Passing Strange, I Hate Hamlet, Wit (Playhouse on Park), Spamalot (Connecticut Repertory Theatre).
 Et cetera: He likes cats, photography, and cat photography.

-BRAD BERRIDGE (Original Sound/Projection Design/Musical Arrangements and Performance) WAM Theatre: The Bakelite Masterpiece, Holy Laughter (premiere), In Darfur, Emile, and others.
+BRAD BERRIDGE (Sound and Projection Designer- original production) WAM Theatre: The Bakelite Masterpiece, Holy Laughter (premiere), In Darfur, Emile (Design and Musical Arrangements), and others.
 WAM Associate Artist.
 Elsewhere: off-Broadway: Cactus Flower, Loot (Red Bull Theatre), Nightmare Alley, Himself and Nora, 13 Things About Ed Carpolotti (world premiere).
 Regionally, numerous shows at Barrington Stage Company including world premieres of American Son, The Best of Enemies, Pool Boy, and The Black Suits.
 At Capital Repertory Theatre: The Secret Garden, Other Dessert Cities, Patrick Barlow’s adaptation of A Christmas Carol and many others.
 Other regionals: Utah Shakespeare Festival, Shakespeare and Company, George Street Playhouse, Gulfshore Playhouse, Hope Summer Repertory, and two seasons as resident sound designer at the Eugene O’Neill Theatre Center.
 Et cetera: Member of USA829 and the TSDCA.
-He resides in the Berkshire Mountains of Western Massachusetts with his wife, Ashley and their children, Emma and Charles.
+Currently, he is Director of Sound Operations for Feld Entertainment.
+He resides on the gulf coast of Florida with his wife, Ashley and their children, Emma and Charles.
 Online: www.bradberridge.com

 LILY FOSSNER (Lighting Designer) WAM Theatre: The Bakelite Masterpiece.
 Elsewhere: Berkshire Theatre Group, People’s Light, TACT, Culture Project/Public Theatre, Prospect Theater Company, NYU/Grad Acting, Chautauqua Theater Company, Radio City Christmas Spectacular.
 Dance: Nichole Canuso Dance Company, Doug Varone & Dancers, Monica Bill Barnes & Company, Wideman/Davis Dance.
 Opera: Juilliard Opera Theatre, Glimmerglass Festival.
 Training: MFA, NYU/Tisch.
 Online: lilyfossner.com